 CMC BC’s second concert season begins with a celebration of the music of composer Lloyd Burritt.
 Lloyd Burritt studied with Jean Coulthard, who encouraged him to pursue advanced studies in composition.
 He is recognized today as one of Canada’s finest composers, lauded for his many song cycles and operas.
 The concert will include selections from several works, including music from Lloyd’s most recent dramatic work Miracle Flight 571, a thrilling story of survival and the triumph of the human spirit against all odds.

-Jean Ethridge Celebration
+Jean Ethridge Celebration SOLD OUT

 7:00pm • Friday, October 27, 2017 • Murray Adaskin Salon